drbean/curriculum/pages/homepage/markdown/TeacherDiary.md

 | Reflective practitioners think about what they do
 | Theorist-practitioners talk about what they do
 | Practicing theorists just talk about what they haven't done

+### Journal for 3/8,9 done 3/14

+I did the same thing as before.
+A story about Momoko from a picture book.
+I have to try to remember what happened or write sooner.

+Before 3/8, I realized I had to give roles to everyone (see the message I sent to TESL-L), so I did this in class with 3C.
+I think I talked to the end of the first hour about roles using OHP (This is new thing I am using in ~~most~~ many classes)

+5/16

+: ### Journal 9 for 5/10,11 ~~started~~ written 5/16

+This is late.
+I finished Journal 8 on 5/14!!
+But I do have better recordings.
+This can be used to crosscheck later.

+### Started recording at start

+3C 5/10 Started with part of song,

+| Gotta gotta try to succeed
+| Maybe if we try hard we will succeed
+| Let's talk about it, Help each other
+| Ask questions and find out

+People were absent and drifting in because of Red Cross blood donations.
+Whether they sang along or not is debatable.
+I was satisfied however.
+I enjoyed it.
+This was more teaching music than teaching English so I'll leave it at that.

+Then I started talking about how language learning can be rewarding **and** discouraging.
+This led into question 1 for a class survey:

+	Do you find learning English rewarding (mostly)?

+(I've forgotten exact wording.)
+And question 2:

+	Do you find learning Japanese rewarding (mostly)?

+I think I tried to elicit a third, but couldn't (Can you think of a question, Lora, that you'd like to ask all of the class/know the answer for?).

+So third question was:

+	Will you contine to learn Japanese and English after you graduate?

+I think I then divided class into cooperative learning group seating arrangement and asked them to find how many out of four in their groups.
+This was about end of first hour.

+During break, I drew up a class survey answer grid.
+In second hour I explained grid.
+Each of three groups in an area had responsibility to find out how many in the area for one question *of three*.

+They did it better than last time.
+I was able to note some groups (eg in area D) were not doing work and "urge" them to find out and write up.
+I don't think I ~~took~~ gave participation points.
+Third groups divided their answers up into English and Japanese.

+Then on to p134, Whose things are these.
+Did some direct method stuff with three people's textbooks.
+Then into dialogue and book's sock, sneakers.
+Walfman? became things I sought out in class and tried to incorporate, but not successfully (as usual).

+I did this me & them, A & B, and then got them to do it in pairs, but I've forgotten if I gave them participation points.
+I think I did.
+I did in 3D.

+I told them this would be the homework, six lines rather than four.
+Same rubric 3,2.
+I didn't talk about grammar, though probably will use it to grade.

+I've forgotten the end.
+Did I give quiz or not?
+I don't think so.
+How did I end?

+Remembered after doing 3D journal.
+I did charing?
+They had to sign circular and send around the area.
+Did it twice.

+: 3D 5/11 written 5/16

+Turned tape on, started with same song written on the board.
+Seemed more people there.
+Mostly quiet, but some singing I think.
+I think it was shorter than 3C

+Then went on to like-language quiz (_survey_?).
+I think I changed from 'find rewarding' to 'liked.'
+I couldn't get any other questions, so went with same questions as 3C.
+I stressed number out of four in group and urged them to do it, but didn't give participation points, I think.

+Did we finish this by end of first hour?
+I don't think so, but am not sure.
+Did I call break 1-2 minutes early?
+Things are getting hazy.
+I can't remember ~~anything~~ much about getting students to survey other groups in area.
+The more I think, the more comes back.
+I wrote ~~things~~ grid on board.
+I had to get down and mix to get them to ask other ~~members~~ groups.
+I think I did a participation point thing (or at least I should have).
+Actually this would have been difficult in middle of activity (fairness considering), so perhaps I just did it for dialogue.

+[I think my mind must have been on automatic pilot for this lesson.
+I forgot where I put my pens.
+At the end I forgot to give homework.
+I couldn't write down participation points at end for appropriate groups.
+I ~~did it~~ wrote points after another class.
+The end of the hour crept up on me and I can remember having trouble getting all my stuff together and getting out to the next class.]

+I forgot to turn the tape recorder on in second hour too.
+Turned it on \____ minutes into the hour.

+After writing down class survey results I was surprised how few liked English and little more Japanese.
+I talked about this with them.
+More in 3C liked English.
+What did they say?
+I checked that groups in fact didn't like English.

+I guess we then started up p134 dialogue.
+I didn't do direct method with textbook first, but tried to incorporate things in classroom into dialog illustration.
+(Not successfully.
+One student didn't want me to use their sneakers.)

+Substitution drills in pairs with participation points starting at back right hand corner.

+~~Then~~ That's right.
+I forgot I did Action Chains from Jim Wingate's Getting Beginners to Talk (Prentice Hall) (_an object passed around the room with a connected spoken statement_).
+I don't think they understood why.
+Once nothing written on paper.
+Not all returned.

+Then I did quiz similar to matchlines on p135 but got answers wrong.

+Questions were like:

+| Is this yours?
+No, his is over there.
+| Is this his coat?
+Yes.
+It isn't mine.
+| I think that's our dog    No. It's not.
+| over there.
+| Are these her children?

+I got at least one wrong but collected answers ~~in groups~~ by individuals.
+(Or did I send people to front?)
+I was confused at end.